4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Temple of Bahirawa Kanda

-Once you get to the top of the hill, there are lovely, panoramic views of Kandy and the surrounding area.
+Once you reach the top of the hill, you can enjoy lovely panoramic views of Kandy and the surrounding area.

-You can also go inside the temple of Bahirawa Kanda so long as you are dressed appropriately and remove your shoes.
+You can also enter the temple of Bahirawa Kanda if you wear your shoes appropriately.

-You can even climb a little up the statue for better views of the city.
+You can even climb a little up the statue for better city views.

 Ella